Federal Direct PLUS loans

 Visit StudentLoans.gov.
-A FAFSA PIN number is required by a parent (and if necessary, the endorser) to borrow a Federal Direct PLUS loan.
-If you need to create or request a duplicate PIN number, visit pin.ed.gov.
-Graduate students should meet with a financial aid counselor before beginning this process.
+A FSA ID is required by a parent (and if necessary, the endorser) to borrow a Federal Direct PLUS loan.
+If you need to create or recover your FSA ID, visit fsaid.ed.gov.
+Graduate students should contact a financial aid counselor before beginning this process.

 A parent or graduate student borrower begins by logging in as him or herself, then:

 1. Select Request a Direct PLUS loan.
 Complete the application for the 2015-2016 academic year at Manhattan College.
 Parents will apply for a Direct Parent PLUS loan, while graduate students will apply for a Direct Graduate PLUS loan.